jwr1995/mc-wsj-aligned/README.md

 # mc-wsj-aligned
-Preprocessing scripts for signal level evaluation using MC-WSJ-AV
+Preprocessing scripts for signal-level evaluation using MC-WSJ-AV

 Example usage:
 ```